egrochowski/Conways-Game-of-Life/README.md

 ## Summary

-> The Game of Life is a cellualar automaton created by John Conway.
+> The Game of Life is a cellular automaton created by John Conway.

 ## Main Technologies
 * Axios: Version 0.24.0